tenkeyseven/single-cycle-cpu/README.md

 # Tenkey's Single Cycle CPU

-An implementation of a single cycle CPU.
+An implementation of single cycle CPU.

 The figure of logic and data stream is below: